Cesjimenezferrer/The-Complete-SQL-Bootcamp-Go-from-Zero-to-Hero/README.md

 ORDER BY surname
 LIMIT 10;
 ```
-## This repository contains the exercises I completed as part of the "The Complete SQL Bootcamp - Go from Zero to Hero" course on Udemy (9 hours of learning).
-Through these challenges, I have developed a strong understanding of various SQL concepts including querying data, using joins, manipulating datasets, and working with date stamps.

 *These exercises are based on 'The Complete SQL Bootcamp - Go from Zero to Hero' on Udemy by Jose Portilla*